hashicorp/terraform-provider-google/website/docs/r/sql_user.html.markdown

 * `password` - (Optional) The password for the user.
 Can be updated.
 For Postgres instances this is a Required field.

+* `type` - (Optional) The user type.
+It determines the method to authenticate the user during login.
+The default is the database's built-in user type.
+Flags include "BUILT_IN", "CLOUD_IAM_USER", or "CLOUD_IAM_SERVICE_ACCOUNT".

 * `deletion_policy` - (Optional) The deletion policy for the user.
     Setting `ABANDON` allows the resource to be abandoned rather than deleted.
 This is useful